 Culmback Dam Water Temperature Conditioning Phase 2

 The purpose of the project was to enhance the environment and improve habitat in the Sultan River to improve the productivity and survivability for local and anadromous species of fish.
-This remote project involved tunneling into solid rock on the side of the existing Culmback Dam and building a 700-foot water conveyance tunnel to tie into the existing power water tunnel that conveys water to the powerhouse.
-400 feet of the tunnel is open and conveys water within its walls to the concrete tunnel plug.
-Beyond the plug, conveyance pipe ranging in size from 24 inches to 72 inches, now conveys the water through the remaining 300 feet of tunnel and out into the creek.
+This remote project involved tunneling into solid rock on the side of Culmback Dam and building a 700-foot water conveyance tunnel to tie into the existing power water tunnel.
+Four hundred feet of the tunnel conveys water to the concrete tunnel plug.
+Beyond the plug, pipe ranging in size from 24 to 72 inches conveys water through the remaining 300 feet of tunnel and into the creek.
 The new conveyance pipeline connects into this system and sends water from the power water tunnel to the creek to increase the water temperature.
-This new water line allows us to take water from varying levels of the lake above, down to the stream below.
-Red Path was our subcontractor who tunneled through the dam via drilling and blasting methods.
+This new water line takes water from varying levels of the lake above, down to the stream below.